Eyes East Bond

 Eyes East Bound seems more of an overarching theme rather than a discursive tool and steering curatorial concept.
 It can loosely intersect with a plethora of works, as well as the themes of the biennale’s two previous editions: The Other in 2008, and The Diversity of All and Everything Possible in 2010.
 This makes critiques of the exhibition beyond the strengths of individual works an elusive task.

 Saudi artist Rashed Al Shashai, for instance, comments on consumerist culture in Brand 2 (2019).
 A light box, masked by an ornamented window screen, it requires audiences to move closer before they can recognize that the colorful shapes are plastic cases of health and beauty products rather than stained glass.
 Beyond the optical illusion, we are left with little food for thought.
 Home (study of soap) by French artist Emmanuel Tussore pushes us harder.
 The series of twenty-one photographs, developed in 2017, documents models that Tussore carves out of soap of ruined homes and sites, paying tribute to Aleppo, one of the oldest soap-production centers, and the ongoing war in Syria.
 Palestinian artist Hazem Harb’s critique of the continuous rewriting of East Jerusalem’s history by changing its architecture is lazy in its literalness.
 An installation titled East Transformation – Transformation of the East (2019), it presents a maquette of a brick-tiled pitched roof against a photographic backdrop of the city and sounds of bulldozers tearing down buildings.
 But even such a loose theme can at times stretch itself too thin.
-Self-trained Cameroonian painter Ajarb Bernard Ategwa continues exploring Douala’s urban fabric in Change and Game Boys #1 (both produced in 2018).
+Cameroonian painter Ajarb Bernard Ategwa continues exploring Douala’s urban fabric in Change and Game Boys #1 (both produced in 2018).
 The acrylic paintings are vivid snapshots of his hometown, captured in bold colors and animated lines.
 Their sheer size and compositions absorb audiences into the city’s market interactions.
-They, however, show little relevance to the biennale’s proposition.

 Apart from the official selection whose quality El Laban has tried to ensure since he took office in 2008, the biennale’s organizational choices and impact on the local scene should be considered.
-Founded in 1984 as a biennale of Arab art, and expanding its focus internationally from its second edition, the Cairo Biennale was a main platform for showing megworks by foreign artists locally and for local artists to receive recognition and realize projects of a scale that might otherwise by difficult.
+Founded in 1984 as a biennale of Arab art, and expanding its focus internationally from its second edition, the Cairo Biennale was a main platform for showing works by foreign artists locally and for local artists to receive recognition and realize projects of a scale that might otherwise by difficult.
 As more non-governmental spaces opened in the 1990s and mid 2000s, parallel events were organized in the winter season to capitalize on the influx of foreign art connoisseurs and heightened media interest.
 The first such event realized on a significant scale was Al Nitaq in 2000.
 Three downtown art spaces (Townhouse Gallery, Mashrabia Gallery and Espace Karim Francis) organized the multidisciplinary contemporary arts festival, presenting new work by dozens of artists, filmmakers, musicians and poets.

 Al Nitaq did not survive its second edition due to a falling-out between its founders.
 But its success inspired many to follow suit.
 The twenty exhibitions that were held in parallel to the 12th Cairo Biennale in December 2010 are a testament.
 Artist Hamdy Reda of the now-closed Artellewa space even designed a “Cairo Art Map” to guide visitors to the exhibitions spread out across the city.
 The scene was booming, despite a gradual shift of attention toward the Gulf – which accelerated that month with the expedited opening of Mathaf: The Arab Museum of Modern Art in Doha to coincide with that city’s selection as the 2010 Arab Cultural Capital.
 Mathaf opened with three blockbuster shows just two days after the Cairo biennale opened.
 These included the much-praised Told/Untold/Retold: With unmatched production grants ranging between US$50,000 and $150,000, curators Sam Bardaouil and Till Fellrath had commissioned new works from twenty-three of the region’s foremost contemporary artists, including the late Amal Kenawy (who won the Cairo Biennale’s grand prize that year) and Lara Baladi (winner of the Nile prize at the Cairo Biennale’s 2008 edition).